jaydenwhite-us/logs/zSystem/initial_program_load.md

 IPL is
 when a zSystem comes to life.

 The initial program load
 is when all of the mappings
-for input and output are loaded into memory, and all of the logical computers you are looking to build are made.
+for input and output are loaded into memory,

+and all of the
+logical computers

+you want
+to build are made.

 So when a signal gets from point